YuriiBoltukov/YuriiBoltukov/README.md

 Yurii Boltukov
 </h1>

 A JavaScript developer.
-I am currently looking for a job as a frontend developer.
 I love building applications & discussing technology.
 Contact me in any convenient way if you want to talk ✌️

 ### My contacts
 * tel: +7 966 749 05 02